 - You want the flexibility to change your mind

-- You want continued access to your belongings, should you need them
+- You want continued access to your wealth, should you need it

 A COPY OF THE OFFICIAL REGISTRATION AND FINANCIAL INFORMATION MAY BE OBTAINED FROM THE DIVISION OF CONSUMER SERVICES BY CALLING TOLL-FREE, WITHIN THE STATE, 1-800-HELPFLA, OR VIA THE INTERNET AT WWW.FLORIDACONSUMERHELP.COM.
 REGISTRATION CH2312.
 REGISTRATION DOES NOT IMPLY ENDORSEMENT, APPROVAL, OR RECOMMENDATION BY THE STATE.

 Remembering Martin Health in your will is a wonderful way for you to make a lasting gift.
 Large or small, your bequest will make an important contribution to our long term strength and our ability to carry on with our activities.

 But what if you don't have a will?
 Don't worry, you are not alone.
 Most Americans don't have a will.